Randall Dale Adams: Murder conviction

 In October 1976, 27-year-old Randall Adams and his brother left Ohio for California.
 En route, they arrived in Dallas on Thanksgiving night.
 The next morning, Adams was offered a contracting job.
 On the following Saturday, November 27, Adams went to start work but no one turned up because it was a weekend.
 On the way home, his car ran out of fuel.

 David Ray Harris, who had just turned sixteen, passed Adams in a car that he had stolen from his neighbor in Vidor, Texas, before driving to Dallas with his father's pistol and a shotgun.
 Harris offered Adams a ride.
 The two spent the day together, during which they drank alcohol and smoked marijuana.
-That evening they went to a drive-in movie, where they saw The Student Body (1976, directed by Gus Trikonis) and The Swinging Cheerleaders (1974, directed by Jack Hill).
+That evening they went to a movie, where they saw The Student Body (1976, directed by Gus Trikonis) and The Swinging Cheerleaders (1974, directed by Jack Hill).

 That evening, Robert W. Wood, a Dallas police officer, was working the graveyard shift with his partner, Teresa Turko, one of the first female police officers in Dallas to be assigned to patrol duty.
-Shortly after midnight on November 28, Wood stopped Harris's stolen car in the 3400 block of North Hampton Road because the car's headlights were not on.
+Shortly after midnight on November 28, Wood stopped Harris' stolen car in the 3400 block of North Hampton Road because the car's headlights were not on.
 As Wood approached, he was shot twice in the forearm and chest by someone in the car.
 The vehicle sped off almost immediately after the shooting, giving Wood's partner little time to react; she later testified that she managed to fire upon the fleeing vehicle but to no avail.

 The Dallas Police Department investigation led back to Harris, who, after returning to Vidor, had boasted to friends that he was responsible for the crime.
 Harris was arrested, but when he was interviewed by police, he accused Adams of the murder.
 Harris led police to the car driven from the scene of the crime, as well as to a .22 Short caliber revolver he identified as the murder weapon.